p-org/P/Docs/docs/casestudies.md

 distributed protocol, the OTA protocol, that co-ordinates the execution of the different agents involved.

-P was used for creating formal models of the OTA protocol and model checking its correctness.
+P was used for creating formal models of the OTA protocol and checking its correctness.
 During this process the team found 3 bugs in the model that pointed to potential issues in the actual implementation itself.